MasFlam/SatoriCLI.jl/README.md

 **WARNING: Only Unix-like systems are supported at the moment**
 # SatoriCLI
 A user-friendliness-first CLI client for the [Satori testing system](https://satori.tcs.uj.edu.pl).
-It works by web scraping, since there is no API there and the Satori project is [*"an abandoned project and is not safe for use"*](https://bitbucket.org/satoriproject/satori), as put by its creators and (ex-?)maintainers.
+It works by web scraping, since there is no Satori API and the Satori project is [*"an abandoned project and is not safe for use"*](https://bitbucket.org/satoriproject/satori), as put by its creators and (ex-?)maintainers.

 It is still in use though, so that's why SatoriCLI exists in the first place.

 # Installation and Running
 This is a work in progress...
-Packaging up Julia apps into a portable way is tough, and [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) helps with that, but I have to figure that out too.
+Packaging up Julia apps in a portable way is tough, and [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) helps with that, but I have to figure that out too.